Displaced Syrians look for way out of a Lebanon in conflict | DW | 08.09.2020

 The economic meltdown has intensified competition on the labor market.
 Given their precarious immigration status, Syrians often must take work under inhumane conditions and frequently face discrimination and hostility.
 There had been animosity toward displaced people long before the explosion, said al-Rabii said.
 But he added that his family has been lucky: The FCEI managed to get them visas for France in cooperation with a French partner organization through its Humanitarian Corridor program, which focuses on the "transfer and integration in Europe of vulnerable refugees."

-Unlike Mohammad, who still needs to save up funds for his risky escape to Turkey, the al-Rabii family is already eagerly learning French — and looking forward to a more sustainable future in Europe.
+Unlike Mohammad, who still needs to save up funds for his risky escape to Turkey, the al-Rabii family is already eagerly learning French — and looking forward to more sustainable conditions.